Th33na/algorithmic-trading/README.md

 # Case 8:

-This is the graph using SMA of 15 and 150, with 3 months training date from 04/15/2015 - 07/15/2015.
+This is the graph using SMA of 15 and 150, with 6 months training date from 04/15/2015 - 10/15/2015.
 It has a precision of 56% and f1 score of 72% for the good trades.
 The model has a 56% accuracy.

 ![Scenario 8 Baseline](/images/scenario8_plot.png)

 This is the graph using LogisticRegression classifier applied.
 It has a precision of 57% and f1 score of 66% for the good trades.
 The model has a 55% accuracy.

 ![Scenario 8 LogisticRegression](/images/scenario8_test_plot.png)

+# Conclusion
+Looking at graph, case 6 using SMA of 5 and 150, with 6 months training date from 04/15/2015 - 10/15/2015, yielded the better returns.

+It is good to understand that having a well bounded SMA and a larger better timed training sample will yield to a better model/return